frontiertower/towerbot/README.md

 [![Project Status](https://img.shields.io/badge/status-active-brightgreen)](https://github.com/frontiertower/towerbot)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-TowerBot is an open source, AI-powered Telegram assistant for Frontier Tower citizen.
+TowerBot is an open source, AI-powered Telegram assistant for Frontier Tower citizens.
 It answers questions, provides insights, and leverages persistent memory, semantic search, and a temporal knowledge graph to empower your Telegram community.

 **This project is licensed under the [MIT License](LICENSE) and is free for both commercial and non-commercial use.**